Is Kanary or DeleteMe better?

 Kanary takes a different approach.
 It has the largest broker list of any data removal service we have tested, and its exposure detection is the most accurate.
 You get both automated recurring removals and manual opt-out controls, which is rare in this space.

 The first progress report arrives within 48 hours.
 That is much faster than the roughly 7-day wait with DeleteMe.
 Kanary also offers a free trial so you can test the service before committing, plus a money-back guarantee if you are not satisfied.
+For a comparison with another service that emphasizes deep broker coverage, see our DeleteMe vs Optery page.

 The downside is speed.
 TechRadar's hands-on testing found that after two weeks, Kanary had only completed six removals.
 Brokers have up to 45 days to comply with opt-out requests, so full results take 30 to 90 days.
 Kanary also lacks 24/7 support and is available in the USA only.